Khaoz-Topsy/Appical/README.md

 #### Testing

 - I primarily used the `AssessmentTest.cs` file to ensure that the code worked.
-The unit tests in the file follow the UseCases defined in the Assessment task closely.
+The unit tests in the file follow the UseCases defined in the Technical Assessment PDF closely.
-- Once I was confident that everything was working I moved on to testing through Postman and creating step by step requests that also match the UseCases defined in the Assessment task.
+- Once I was confident that everything was working I moved on to testing through Postman and creating step by step requests that also match the UseCases defined in the Technical Assessment PDF.
+	- I have attached the Postman requests collection as well as the Environment variables I used to reduce copy pasting code [PostmanInstructions](PostManInstructions.md)

 ---